MuschPusch/vagrant-aegir/Readme.md

 *phpmyadmin should be available at aegir.local/phpmyadmin*

 ### Install
+0. Change the path for bindfs in the Vagrantfile
 1. Make sure you have <a href='https://github.com/dotless-de/vagrant-vbguest'>vagrant-vbguest</a> and <a href='https://github.com/gael-ian/vagrant-bindfs'>vagrant-bindfs</a> installed
 2. Clone this repo and run `$ git submodule update`
 3. Run `$ vagrant up` to trigger the vagrant + puppet install